 In winter, the males look a lot like the drab-olive females.
 But come spring, the male begins to get blotches of yellow on his body until he finally molts into his golden spring and summer plumage.
 His head and forehead turn dark black.

-Goldfinches are among few songbirds that feed their nestlings mostly seeds, instead of insects.
+Goldfinches are among few songbirds that feed their nestlings mostly seeds rather than insects.
 Thistle seeds aren't available in the wild until later in the summer, so they have to time their nesting accordingly.

 In summer, walk along the Dixon Prairie to observe male goldfinches singing and performing acrobatic rituals in the sky to attract a mate.
 If a female likes what she sees, she'll join the male in the air and fly with him in wide circles as he sings.